-- 1. In the Domain Management page, click Schedule Task on the Start Page or select Operations > Schedule Task from the quick access toolbar. - 2.
+- 1. In the Domain Management page, click Schedule Task on the Start Page or select Schedule Task from the navigation menu. - 2.
 On the Schedule Task tab, select the Enable check box for the Scheduled System Discovery entry.

 3. Click Scheduled System Discovery, and then edit the discovery task by following the wizard.